AttorneyOnline/tsuserver3/README.md

     - Displays the current music

 ### Mod Commands

-When logged in as mod, /getarea and /getareas will also display IPs.
 Using /charselect "target" will kick a player back to the character select screen

 * **login** "Password"